seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **POMPEY**
 Very well: you being then, if you be remembered,
-cracking the stones of the foresaid prunes,–
+cracking the stones of the foresaid prunes,--

 **FROTH**
 Ay, so I did indeed.